Spanish imperial eagle: Description

 This is a large raptor and quite large eagle, broadly similar in size to its cousin, the eastern imperial eagle, which is found in a considerably different distributional range.
-Compared to sympatric largish booted eagles, it is somewhat smaller than the golden eagle and somewhat larger than the Bonelli's eagle.
-Spanish imperial eagle can weigh from 2.5 to 4.8 kg.
+Compared to sympatric largish booted eagles, it is somewhat smaller than the golden eagle and somewhat larger than Bonelli's eagle.
+Spanish imperial eagles can weigh from 2.5 to 4.8 kg.
 The average weight of males in a sample of 10 was 3.19 kg while that of 17 females was found to be 3.43 kg.
 Meanwhile, another sample of 10 unsexed adults weighed an average of 3.93 kg.
 Thus, the Spanish imperial eagle weighs about 10% more on average than the eastern imperial eagle and rivals the considerably longer-winged and longer-tailed wedge-tailed eagle as the third heaviest member of the Aquila genus behind the golden and Verreaux's eagles.
 This species has a total length of 72 to 85 cm and a wingspan of 177 to 220 cm.
 A typical wingspan for a male is reportedly about 190 cm while for a female may be about 210 cm.

 The adult resembles the eastern imperial eagle and can superficially suggest the golden eagle (especially when distantly seen), but is overall a darker color than either, a rich blackish-brown which extends all the way from the throat down to the belly.
 Like the eastern imperial, the adult has a broad distinctive white band on the shoulder and leading edge of the wing, which is even more pronounced in the Iberian than in the eastern species, and a much paler tawny color on the nape and crown, unlike the golden-yellow color on a similar area in the golden eagle.
 The juvenile Spanish imperial eagle is very different from adults and other large raptors in this range, being overall a uniform pale straw-sandy colour, contrasting with broad black bands on both the upper and lower sides of the wings.
 It has a relatively longer neck, and generally much flatter wing profile in flight than the upturned dihedral typical of a golden eagle.